 - ½ cup finely diced yellow onion

-- 1 clove garlic minced
+- 1 clove garlic (minced)

-- ¾ cup diced green pepper
+- ¾ cup diced green bell pepper

-- 1 tablespoons worcestershire sauce
+- 1 tablespoon worcestershire sauce

-- 2 tablespoons sugar
+- 2 tablespoons granulated sugar

 - ½ teaspoon celery seed

-- ½ teaspoon kosher salt SEE NOTE BELOW
+- ½ teaspoon kosher salt (SEE NOTE BELOW)

 - Flat leaf parsley for garnish, if desired